-6.3 Category Location vs. Distributional Structure
+7.3 Qualitative Model-based Analyses: Category Location vs. Distributional Structure

 As noted above, while all three models make clear claims about the internal structure of generated categories, the copy-and-tweak and hierarchical Bayesian models do not make any claims about how generated categories should differ from what is already known.
 However, as we observed in the results of Experiment 2, the distributional structure of a category is not always independent of its location within the domain.
-To demonstrate this point in more depth, we computed the X- and Y- axis ranges of every participant-generated category.
-Taking the difference between these values (X - Y) produces a measure of each category's orientation in the space: positive difference scores correspond to categories with more X-axis range (horizontally aligned, 'Row' categories), whereas negative difference scores indicate the opposite (vertically aligned, 'Column' categories).
+To demonstrate this point in more depth, we computed the X- and Y- axis ranges of every participantgenerated category.
+Taking the difference between these values (X - Y)produces a measure of each category's orientation in the space: positive difference scores correspond to categories with more X-axis range (horizontally aligned, 'Row' categories), whereas negative difference scores indicate the opposite (vertically aligned, 'Column' categories).
 Neutral differences scores indicate there was an equal amount of X- and Y-axis range, which can be produced by a number of different category types ('Clusters', 'Corners', etc; see Figures 4 and 8).
 By plotting, for each possible stimulus, the difference scores of categories it was generated within, we can relate the distributional structure of generated categories to their location within the domain.

 However, because many stimuli were infrequently generated (such items near members of the 'Alpha' category), we cannot simply compute the empirical average of the difference scores, as infrequently generated stimuli would be likely to show artificially strong differences.
-Instead, we used a Bayesian analysis to estimate the mean $\mu_x$ on the assumption that the scores x for each stimulus are normally distributed with an unknown mean and unknown standard deviation.
+Instead, we used a Bayesian analysis to estimate the posterior mean of the difference between the horizon-tal dimension's and vertical dimension's ranges, μ_x .
+We assumed an unknown mean and unknown standard deviation for difference in ranges.
 The conjugate Normal-Inverse Gamma distribution provides a straightforward method for this estimation: